gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    as well as the constraint algorithm for the hydrogen bonds of the water molecules:
+    Let us use the LINCS algorithm to constrain the hydrogen bonds :cite:`hess1997lincs`.
+The water
+    molecules will thus be treated as rigid, which is generally better given the fast vibration of the hydrogen bonds.

 ..  code-block:: bw